givingjar/blog.givingjar.org/_posts/2017-03-15-how-to-enroll-in-paypal-giving-fund.md

 #### 6. Confirmed statement name

-Okay, _technically_ this is not a requirement for enrolling in PayPal Giving Fund, but it only takes a few seconds to make sure people can recognize your organization on their credit card statement, so why not do it now?
+Okay, _technically_ this isn't a requirement for enrolling in PayPal Giving Fund, but it only takes a few seconds to make sure people can recognize your organization on their credit card statement, so why not do it now?

 Go to [My Selling Tools][21] and click _Update_ next to the _Credit card statement name_ row to set them.
 There are two names you will need to provide: one is 11 letters, the other is 19.

-> **Tip:** 11 letters is not much to work with.
+> **Tip:** 11 letters isn't much to work with.
 Remove spaces and words such as 'the' to shorten your business name.
 Abbreviating also works!
 {:.tip}

 ### Enroll in PayPal Giving Fund